gustavorayos/Chords/README.md

 ### Prerequisites

-* Unix based system with bash v4 or above installed.
+* Unix based system with bash v4 or above installed (tested on MacBook with latest Bash installed through homebrew).

 ### Installing